 Programs and Key Dates for Faculty:

-We invite you to become an undergraduate research mentor through any of our four core programs:
+We invite you to become an undergraduate research mentor through any of our programs:

 Funding Opportunities for Undergraduate Researchers: We invite students to submit proposals for funding to help defray the cost of independent research projects, including books, photocopying costs, supplies, travel, and presentations at conferences.
 Students who are awarded funding through the Aresty Research Center are required to present their research at our Symposium in the spring.
 Awards range depending on both the merit and the quality of the student's application.

-How to Participate: For your advisees, applications to support indepedent research are due February 1 and October 1 of each year.
+How to Participate: For your advisees, applications to support independent research are due October 1st of each year.
 Support for student travel to conferences is reviewed on a rolling basis on the first of each month.